Fair Labor Standards Act of 1938: 1961 amendment

-The 1961 amendment added another method of determining a type of coverage called enterprise coverage.
+The Fair Labor Standards Amendments of 1961 added another method of determining a type of coverage called enterprise coverage.
 Enterprise coverage applies only when the business is involved in interstate commerce and its gross annual business volume is a minimum of $500,000.
 All employees working for "enterprises" are then covered by the FLSA if the individual firms of the "enterprise have a revenue greater than $500,000 per year".
 Under the original 1938 Act, a worker whose work is in the channels of interstate commerce is covered as an individual.
 "Interstate commerce" is interpreted so broadly that most work is included, such as ordering, loading, or using supplies from out of state, accepting payments from customers based on credit cards issued by out-of-state banks, and so on.

 The 1961 amendment also specified that coverage is automatic for schools, hospitals, nursing homes, or other residential care facilities.
 Coverage is also automatic for all governmental entities at whatever level of government, no matter the size.
 Coverage does not apply to certain entities not organized for business, such as churches and charitable institutions.
-The minimum wage level was again increased to $1.25 per hour.
+The minimum wage level was increased to $1.25 per hour.
 What could be considered a wage was specifically defined, and entitlement to sue for back wages was granted.